COVID-19: Information for schools and pupils

 - Staying off work if the support officer or a member of their household is unwell with symptoms of COVID-19;

 - Maintaining regular hand hygiene;

-- Minimising contact between individuals and maintain social distancing where possible and wearing a face covering;
+- Minimising contact between individualsm maintaining social distancing where possible and wearing a face covering;

 - Complying with advice to isolate if identified as a close contact by PHA Contact Tracing Service, PHA COVID-19 School Team or the STOPCovidNI app.